 - Be alert for fire flare-ups in a burned area.

-- Look at the roof, outside and interior of your house to make sure hot embers are not present.
+- Look at your house’s roof, outside, and interior to ensure hot embers are not present.

 - Remain on the lookout for a resurgence of a California wildfire in your area.

-It is important for those who have lost loved ones, pets or houses in this California wildfire to receive the compensation they deserve.
-Filing a claim with your homeowners and auto insurance companies is an excellent first step.
-However, it is possible that your insurer will tell you that your policy does not cover certain losses or only a percentage of damages.
+It is essential for those who have lost loved ones, pets, or houses in this California wildfire to receive the compensation they deserve.
+Filing a claim with homeowners and auto insurance companies is an excellent first step.
+However, your insurer may tell you that your policy does not cover certain losses or only a percentage of damages.
 They may also provide a quote that is considerably lower than the damages.
 That is where an experienced wildfire attorney can help.
-Besides negotiating with insurers, the attorney will be able to file claims on your behalf, investigate the damages and make sure you receive the financial compensation you deserve.
+Besides negotiating with insurers, the attorney will be able to file claims on your behalf, investigate the damages, and ensure you receive the financial compensation you deserve.

 California Wildfire Attorney

 I’m Ed Smith, a California wildfire attorney.
-If you lost your possessions, your home or someone you love, reach out to me at (916) 921-6400 for help.
-If you are in a different area code, call me on my toll-free line at (800) 404-5400 for free and friendly advice.
-You can also contact me online at AutoAccident.com, the website I created and own if that is more convenient for you.
+If you lost your possessions, your home, or someone you love, contact me at (916) 921-6400 for help.
+If you are in a different area code, call my toll-free line at (800) 404-5400 for free and friendly advice.
+You can also contact me online at AutoAccident.com, the website I created and own, if that is more convenient for you.

-When you need an attorney, you should make sure you are familiar with their practice.
+When you need an attorney, you should be familiar with their practice.
 Learn about mine by reading client and peer reviews and how I resolved previous cases on the following pages: